-Administered by the Institute for the College of Arts & Letters, the MES is designed for students who are looking for a flexible way to frame their coursework in European studies and write a capstone project.
+The MES is designed for students who are looking for a flexible way to frame their coursework in European studies and write a capstone project.

-The Minor in European Studies has three requirements:
+The Minor in European Studies has the following requirements (15 total credits):

-- Completion of three upper-division courses from two different departments in approved areas of European studies (9 credits); - One semester of European language study beyond the language requirement of the College of Arts & Letters (note: this applies to students in all colleges) (3 credits); - A capstone essay on a topic in European studies, to be completed in close consultation with a faculty member with expertise in European studies (3 credits).
+- Three upper-division elective courses from two different departments, chosen from courses carrying the MESE attribute (9 credits) - One course in an approved European language at the Intermediate II level (3 credits) - A capstone essay on a topic in European studies, to be completed in close consultation with a faculty member with expertise in European studies (3 credits).